JAGRITI-VERMA-15/Customer-Churn-Prediction/README.md

 ### Model Training

-- Before trained models i performed train
+- Before training models, i performed train test split to evaluate model performance properly.
+- Then train data using models- Logistic Regression, Random Forest, XGBoost and Decision Tree.
+- Used **GridSearchCV** for each model to tune hyperparameters via cross-validation and select optimal configurations.